isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``localize4o6`` Command
 ---------------------------

-The :isccmd:`localize4o6` command returns the result of DHCPv4-over-DHCPv6 subnet selection.
-Recognized entries take strings and are:
+The :isccmd:`localize4to5` provides a way to test DHCPv4-over-DHCPv6 subnet selection based  on a set of input parameters typically supplied in a client packet.
+Recognized parameters take strings and are:

  -  ``interface`` - the incoming interface name of the DHCPv6 server
  -  ``interface-id`` - the binary content of the interface-id relay option